ujikCz/ReactiveHTML/README.md

 ## Dispatcher
 ### Dispatcher
-dispatcher is element on website that is dispatcher of component
+dispatcher is element in HTML that is dispatcher of component
-first parameter is string that is element tag name on website and second is component class
+first parameter is string that is element tag name in HTML and second is component class
+the element will be replaced with component
 ```

 new ReactiveHTML.Dispatcher("dispatchComponent", MyComponent);